 Where is Ottawa?

-  Ottawa is found in the Eastern part of Southern Ontario, straddling the

-  Quebec border.
-It is about a five-hour drive from Toronto and two hours from
+Ottawa is in the Eastern part of Southern Ontario, straddling the Quebec border.
+It is about a five-hour drive from Toronto and two hours from Montreal.

-  Montreal.
 It stands on the south bank of the Ottawa River.

 The United States border is about a one hour drive south.
-The closest border

-  crossing is at Prescott–Ogdensburg.
+The closest border crossing is at Prescott–Ogdensburg.

 Ottawa borders Gatineau, Quebec, and together they form the National Capital Region (NCR).
 Founded in 1826 as Bytown and incorporated as “Ottawa” in 1855, the city has evolved into a political and technological centre of Canada.
 Initially an Irish and French Christian settlement, Ottawa has become a multicultural city with a diverse population.

 The 2016 census had the city’s population as 934,243, with a Census Metropolitan Area (CMA) population of 1,323,783.
 Mercer ranks Ottawa with the second highest quality of living of any large city in the Americas, and 14th highest in the world.
 Living in Ottawa also means that you’ll be living in the second cleanest city in Canada, and the third cleanest city in the world.
 In 2017, the city was ranked by MoneySense as the best community in Canada in which to live.

 Ottawa is a vibrant and youthful city, with two large universities dominating the city centre: University of Ottawa and Carleton University.
 As the capital city, it boasts beautiful architecture, a bustling downtown core, and a diverse range of interesting neighbourhoods.

 Dealing with, or embracing, the local climate is a big part of living in Ottawa.